pscally1005/pscally1005.github.io/_posts/misc/unhealthy/2026-04-16-chocolate-cake.markdown

 - cream cheese
 - vic
 - birthday
-Description: Happy Birthday Vic!
+Description: Happy Birthday <a href='/vic'>Vic</a>!
 Here's a homemade chocolate cake recipe.
 That's it, that's the description.
 Instructions:
 - Preheat your oven to 350F.
 Line 2 <a href='https://amzn.to/4mxxkxl'>9" cake pans</a> with parchment paper. <a href='https://amzn.to/3Hdg0gk'>Lightly grease the paper with oil</a>